Login failure or 401 Unauthorized status code? Have you ever noticed this before?

 As I told you before, 401 Error means you need verification.
 It happens when requested resources are protected by server security and it necessarily asks for valid credentials to view a website.

 This doesn’t mean it is only a client-side error, it can occur through the site’s server.
-DNS issues, restricted .htaccess files, and faulty plugins on the server are common reasons for it.
+DNS issues, restricted .htaccess files, and faulty plugins on the server are common reasons for this.

 If you are the admin of that website and this error occurs through the server, it may be possible that you will no longer be able to log in to your WordPress dashboard.
 This could be exhausting and inconvenient for you as well as for your website visitors.